 Neuroendocrine tumors of the small intestine are covered elsewhere as a separate cancer entity.
 For more information, see Gastrointestinal Neuroendocrine Tumors Treatment.

 Tumors that occur in the small intestine include the following:

 Approximately 25% to 50% of the primary malignant tumors in the small intestine are adenocarcinomas, and most occur in the duodenum.
 Small intestine carcinomas may occur synchronously or metachronously at multiple sites.

 Leiomyosarcomas occur most often in the ileum.

-Some 20% of malignant lesions of the small intestine are carcinoid tumors, which occur more frequently in the ileum than in the duodenum or jejunum and may be multiple.
+About 20% of malignant lesions of the small intestine are neuroendocrine tumors, which occur more frequently in the ileum than in the duodenum or jejunum and may be multiple.

 It is uncommon to find malignant lymphoma as a solitary small intestine lesion.

-The treatment sections of this summary are organized according to histopathologic type rather than stage.
+The treatment sections of this summary are organized according to histopathological type rather than stage.

 AJCC Stage Groupings and TNM Definitions